TayssirGh/devops-training/exercices/outlines.md

 ## Database

-In order to be able to have a persistent and reliable database for your application, under the Gitlab Environment file, your will find an environment variable called `MONGODB_ATLAS_URI` that contains the URI for connecting to the database.
+In order to be able to have a persistent and reliable database for your application, under the Gitlab CI Environment Variables, your will find an environment variable called `MONGODB_ATLAS_URI` that contains the URI for connecting to the database.

 The `MONGODB_ATLAS_URI` variable is the same value to use for the `MONGO_URI` variable for configuring the `backend`